e8yes/movie-lens-recommender/README.md

 # Movie Lens Recommender
-Like the original Movie Lens system developed by a research lab in the Department of Computer Science and Engineering at the University of Minnesota, this is a personalized recommender system aiming to deliver good UX while selecting proper content from a large repository of movies.
+Like the original Movie Lens system developed by a research lab in the Department of Computer Science and Engineering at the University of Minnesota, this is a personalized recommender system aiming to deliver good UX when selecting proper content from a large repository of movies.

 ## Problem definition